fran-pugelnik/TAR/README.md

 [tab:augmentation]

-<span>ll</span> ORIG.& Sounds like a date to me.\
-AUGM.& Sound like a particular date to me.\
-& Speech sound like a engagement to me.\
-& Sounds comparable a engagement to me.\

 Lemmas that were excluded from the synonym replacement task are stopwords from Nltk[^6] (Natural language toolkit).
 Additionally, to assure that words that greatly affect our task of coreference resolution